Tour De England

 These first few shots are from the initial part of the journey before I entered the peak district.

-Today’s route took me through Derby, a very
+Today’s route took me through Derby, a very major town.
+Sorry

-half an hour because of the major motorways circling everywhere.
+because of the major motorways circling everywhere.

 Once I'd left Derby completely the map got thin and sparse.
 I stopped at a pub called The Black Horse in Hullard